Credit Suisse seen cutting more costs, reporting quarterly profit

-ZURICH, Feb 7 (Reuters) - Credit Suisse is expected to report a fourth-quarter profit on Thursday, benefiting from last year’s cost-cutting initiative, and investors are watching for evidence that restructuring will be applied more broadly.
+ZURICH (Reuters) - Credit Suisse CSGN.VX is expected to report a fourth-quarter profit on Thursday, benefiting from last year’s cost-cutting initiative, and investors are watching for evidence that restructuring will be applied more broadly.

 The Zurich-based bank’s profitability - like its sector peers - depends more on cost-cutting and restructuring than a pick-up in business, analysts say, as tougher regulations following the 2008-2009 banking crisis continue to bite.